getpayd-tech/backend-intern-assesment/README.md

 ### Submission
 - Push your completed project to your GitHub repository.
-- Create a pull request to the original repository.
+- Submit your GitHub repo link to `talent@paydhq.com` including your Name and Email Address, using 'Backend Intern Submission' as the ref
-- Ensure that your pull request includes:
+- Ensure that your submission includes:
   - A brief description of your approach.
   - Any additional features or improvements you have implemented.
   - Screenshots or a demo video of your working application.